markus-seidl/simple_butcher/readme.md

   open source and can be downloaded easily in the future.
 The following steps are needed to restore the files:

 1) Install the requirements: tar, zstd, age, md5sum, mbuffer (which are needed for `simple_butcher` as well)
-2) Dump the tape to a file: `mbuffer -i /dev/nst0 -o restore_chunk.0001.zstd.age --tapeaware` (this is needed for every chunk on that tape)
+2) Dump the tape to a file: `mbuffer -i /dev/nst0 -o restore_chunk.0001.zstd.age --tapeaware -s 512K` (this is needed for every chunk on that tape) (-s is important, otherwise the data will be garbage!)
 3) Decrypt with age: `age -d -i keyfile.txt -o restore_chunk.0001.zstd.age restore_chunk.0001.zstd`
 4) Extract with zstd: `zstd -d -o restore_chunk.0001.tar restore_chunk.0001.zstd`
 5) Extract with tar: `tar xvf restore_chunk.0001.tar`